Mark of Beast in Scripture: Hopeful Clarity for Anxious Hearts

 “And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.”– Ephesians 4:30 (NKJV)

 Sealing language reassures us: the Spirit marks us as God’s own.
-Our destiny rests in Christ’s faithful grip, empowering us to choose what reflects His heart.
+Our destiny rests in Christ’s faithful grip, giving us strength to choose what reflects His heart.

 “Little children, keep yourselves from idols.”– 1 John 5:21 (ESV)